From Soil Health to Water Conservation: Sustainable Land Management Tips for Every Gardener

 Sustainable gardening is more than a technique; it is a long-term commitment to caring for the land.
 Every compost pile, mulch layer, and native planting contributes to a healthier ecosystem.

 Whether you are just starting or have been gardening for decades, these small practices make a big difference.
-Together, Bay Area gardeners can conserve resources, protect biodiversity, and create landscapes that thrive naturally.
+Together, Santa Cruz County gardeners can conserve resources, protect biodiversity, and create landscapes that thrive naturally.

 Previous